 When Harold returned to the battalion, the fighting on Bataan had reached a standstill.
 American papers reported that the troops on Bataan were shoring up their defenses against the expected Japanese offensive.
 Gen. Weaver offered to send a platoon of tanks to Corregidor, but Gen. Wainwright declined the offer.
 When Wainwright suggested that the tanks be turned into pillboxes, Weaver informed him they did not have enough tanks to do it, and if they did, there soon would be no tanks left on Bataan.
 The amount of fuel was reduced to 15 gallons a day for all vehicles except the tanks.

 The lack of food was now the greatest enemy facing the defenders since their rations had been cut in half again on March 1st.
 They now ate twice a day.
 It was stated that anything on Bataan that could be if it could be eaten, it was eaten.
 They ate monkeys, snakes, lizards, horses, and mules.
-In spite of their hunger, many men still could not bring themselves to eat the monkeys because after they had been killed they looked too human.
+Despite their hunger, many men still could not bring themselves to eat the monkeys because after they had been killed they looked too human.
 The Japanese dropped surrender leaflets with a picture of a scantily clad blond on them.
 It was said they would have been more successful if the picture had been a photo of a hamburger.
 The tissue paper the leaflets were printed on did make good toilet paper which they had run out of.

 It was also at this time that the Self Propelled Mounts joined the tanks on the line.
 By doing this, the tanks became a favorite target of the Japanese receiving fire on trails and while hidden in the jungle where they could not fight back.
 The situation was so bad that other troops avoided being near the tanks, and the 26th Cavalry turned down a tank company’s offer of assistance in a counter-attack.